-Type SP-9.5
+Type SP-9.5 9.5 mm

-Type SP-12.5
+Type SP-12.5 12.5 mm

-Type SP-19.0
+Type SP-19.0 19.0 mm

-• •

 334-1.4 Thickness: The total thickness of the Type SP asphalt layers will be the plan thickness as shown in the Contract Documents.
 Before paving, propose a thickness for each individual layer meeting the requirements of this specification, which when combined with other layers (as applicable) will equal the plan thickness.
 For construction purposes, the plan thickness and individual layer thickness will be converted to spread rate based on the maximum specific gravity of the asphalt mix being used, as well as the minimum density level, as shown in the following equation: